Persistence

 Machine Accounts aka Computer Accounts are similar to User Accounts from the AD’s point of view.
 Major difference is as follows:

-• When a user account is created, an associated computer account is also created.
+• Creating a user account also generates an associated computer account.

 • A user, if granted rights, can create multiple computer accounts.
 Default value is 10.